 When Charlie’s house burns down and his parents go missing, he’s sent to a foster home.
 That’s bad.
 But it gets worse when he grows horns and wings and meets the MYTHS in real life — like calacas, mukis, and El Justo Juez.
 Fortunately, a persistent classmate named Violet Rey (also his crush) helps Charlie follow the clues to find his parents and learn if he’s the prophesied Morphling meant to save the world.
 This story is immediately engaging with the perfect balance of action, dialogue, & description interspersed with Spanish words and phrases.

 The Iron Trial (Magisterium) by Holly Black and Cassandra Clare

 Even though Callum tries to fail the entrance trials, he gains admittance to the school his dad says is evil.
 But the Magisterium school is not as bad as he expects.
-Call learns more about his elemental powers, he forges bonds of friendship with his teammates, and rescues a wolf puppy who is infused with the evil magic of Chaos.
+Call learns more about his elemental powers, he forges bonds of friendship with his teammates and rescues a wolf puppy who is infused with the evil magic of Chaos.
 Kids love this book series, choose this book in order to introduce the series.

-Refugee by Alan Gratz
+Allies by Alan Gratz

 Framed!
 A T.O.A.S.T.
 Mystery by James Ponti

 Captivating from the first page, 12- year old Florian Bates uses his brilliant, observing brain to implement T.O.A.S.T. (the Theory of All Small Things) to notice important things that other people miss.
 Including the FBI when there’s an art heist at the museum his mother works.
 The FBI hires Florian to help unravel a mysterious art heist.
 With the help of his best friend, Margaret, Florian keeps up with homework while investigating the enormous crime syndicate behind the heist.
-A fast-paced and interesting choice that will introduce readers to a new series.

 More 6th Grade Read Aloud Books